intika/Librefox/README.md

 -------------------
 - Copy `mozilla.cfg` to `/firefox-install-dir/` and `local-settings.js` to `/firefox-install-dir/defaults/pref/` (if the directory does not exist create it)
 - Copy `policies.json` to `/firefox-install-dir/distribution/` (if the directory does not exist create it)
+- Setup the rest of the settings as you wish in `about:preferences` page

 Infos :
 -------